Training and Service Activities

 Couples Seminar/ Supervision

 Interns will receive weekly supervision in a group format on their couples' counseling work.
-Supervision will include review of video-recorded sessions, discussion of couples' interventions, ethical considerations.
-Couples' supervision will be in the fall semester.
-Supervision will continue in the spring if interns are interested in continuing couples' work.
+Supervision will include review of video-recorded sessions, discussion of couples' interventions, and ethical considerations.

 Interns will attend a one hour supervision seminar in the fall.
 This weekly seminar will be a didactic training seminar focusing on preparation for the role of supervisor.
 Topics will include models of supervision, supervisory skill development, ethical issues in supervision, professional identity issues, etc.